gugazimmermann/dragonspage/article.md

 > NOTE: Do not forget to change the <API_ENDPOINT_URL>

-And we can see a Error
+The page is very simple by now, just to show what we have to Mary (we’ll come back here to make a lot of changes).
+Now look the page… we can see an Error :(

 ![Image of Error CORS](./error-cors.png)

-Looking the error info inside the Developer Tools is easy to identify that it's a CORS problem.
+Looking at the error info inside the Developer Tools is easy to identify that it’s a CORS problem.
 To solve we need to open `src/lambda/dragonsHandler.ts` and change `const createResponse`

 ```
 const createResponse = (body: string | AWS.DynamoDB.DocumentClient.ItemList, statusCode = 200) => {